|View printer-friendly version|

 Restaurant Level Operating Margin

-A calculation of restaurant level operating margin and a reconciliation of restaurant level operating margin to income from operations for the second quarter ended
+A reconciliation of income from operations to restaurant level operating margin for the second quarter and six months ended